Marvin348/Zyntra/README.md

 - Theming with Context + DaisyUI
 - Toast Notification Architecture
 - Professional Git Workflow (branches, merge strategy, commits)

+> ⚠️ ZYNTRA is optimized for desktop usage.
+Mobile layout is not supported by design.

 ## Screenshots